altef/logipar/tests/readme.md

 # Tests

-Running `haxe build.hxml` in the base directory compiles **Logipar** to its targets, and also creates these test files.
+Running `haxe build.hxml` in the base directory compiles **Logipar** to its targets, and also creates test files here.

 * `neko Test.n`  – runs the Neko test
 * `python Test.py`  – runs the Python test